Kenshin9977/MusighScraper/README.md

 Get every file from musigh.com

 ## Usage
-Just run the .exe from the [latest release](https://github.com/Kenshin9977/MusighScraper/releases/latest).
+Just run extract the archive from the [latest release](https://github.com/Kenshin9977/MusighScraper/releases/latest) and run the .exe